hubmapconsortium/pipeline-release-mgmt/README.rst

 At a high level, ``tag_release_pipeline`` does:

 * Checkout the ``master`` branch, pull/push so it and ``origin/master`` match
-* Checkout or create a ``release`` branch
+* Checkout or create a ``release`` branch, ``git pull --ff-only`` if checking out a local branch that already exists
 * Sync ``master`` to ``release`` -- note that this is *not* a merge; the previous contents of the ``release`` branch are overwritten entirely
 * Update the content of all submodules to match the versions committed in ``master``
 * Build all Docker images in ``docker_images.txt``, using the ``multi-docker-build`` package
-* Tag all containers as ``latest`` and with the new tag name
+* Tag all images as ``latest`` and with the new tag name
-* Push all Docker containers/tags to Docker Hub
+* Push all Docker images/tags to Docker Hub
-* Update all CWL files to use tagged versions of any containers built from the pipeline repository (*i.e.* those listed in ``docker_images.txt``)
+* Update all CWL files to use tagged versions of any images built from the pipeline repository (*i.e.* those listed in ``docker_images.txt``)
 * Commit the updated CWL files (on the ``release`` branch)
 * Tag the new commit, signed or not